 There are two easy ways to invest in VIG or SCHD commission-free.

 - Vanguard to invest in VIG or Charles Schwab for SCHD

 - M1 Finance to invest in either VIG or SCHD.
 (Get $100 When You Use This Link To Create An Invest Account and Deposit $5,000 Within 30 Days)

 Both of these options are free.
 This is important because fees can lower our returns.

-I like M1 Finance as the best option because it gives you the flexibility to purchase VIG, SCHD, and thousands of other stocks.
+M1 Finance is the best option because it allows you to purchase VIG, SCHD, and thousands of other stocks.

 I also use Personal Capital to track my investment fees.
 They have a free Retirement Fee Analyzer that tells you the future impact of fees on your portfolio.

 Personal Capital’s free tools allow you to quickly find which of your investments has high fees so you can switch them to low-cost options.
 (Get a $20 Amazon Gift Card with this link when you add at least one investment account containing a balance of more than $1,000 within 30 days)